ChitturiSaiSuman/Edith-Virtual-Assistant/README.md

 ## 1. Introduction

-Edith is a Virutal Assistant which is capable of Voice Interaction, Music Playback, making to-do lists, telling Facts/News and setting Alarms/Reminders.
+Edith is a Virtual Assistant which is capable of Voice Interaction, Music Playback, making to-do lists, telling Facts/News and setting Alarms/Reminders.

 ## 2. Usage